The Birth Order Bias

 Oldest kids used to look to middle children for buy-in with their scripts.
 Now, they have disappeared.
 Oldest kids could also look to only children, and they would agree when older siblings would talk about the youngest getting away with murder (or any other jealousy) because it would signal their awareness and sensitivity.
 In the future, it won’t do that — thanks to the disappearance of the middle child, the only would be reinforcing the oldest’s “loser” persona.
 This is when the system starts to change.

 While the only is slowing down as a sinner, they see a gap between oldest and youngest.
 Older and younger siblings have started to ignore each other, knowing their scripts can’t help the other move forward.
-The only child sees it as their role now to fill this gap.
+The only sees it as their role now to fill this gap.
 They become the party to which each sibling can report their scripts, while talking about their own loser (and sinner) traits to take siblings’ focus off their own vulnerability.

 Along with calling out their “loser” traits, only children are slowly becoming more dominant because they’re losing in fewer directions.
 Because only children can no longer reinforce the oldest as the saint like they used to, it means siblings are losing to each other and the only child; only children are just losing to siblings.
 Only children are picking up speed and gaining power while siblings are slowing down and becoming more vulnerable.
 Both older and younger siblings witness this.
 This dynamic brings out a new script for the only.